tri-cods/html-css/sections/15-properties.md

 ```

 ## Other values

-**Float** determines if an element appears next to another element (and on which side) - for example, you could use `float: left;` to make an image sit in-line with a text element on the left side.
-[Learn more about float here](https://www.w3schools.com/css/css_float.asp)

 **Display** determines if an element is treated as an inline element or a 'block' on a new line.
 If you set display to `none`, an element will not be visible on the page.